-Show management may bar youth from exhibiting a stallion in youth classes, if a youth exhibitor would like to ride a stallion a written request will need to be submitted for approval of the board.
-The decision will be made by the board of directors.
+Show management may bar youth from exhibiting a stallion in youth classes-the decision as to whether a youth rider is permitted to ride a stallion in competition is ultimately up to the current board of directors discretion

 Non Pro - Open to approved Non Pro riders (see definition below).
 A Non Pro is anyone who has not won more than \$100,000 in Open competition, in any event that pertains to reined cow horse (cutting, reining, cow horse, or any fence work events), with the exception of Open NRCHA earnings won by a rider while having Non Pro status in the NRCHA prior to November 16, 2009.